sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/populate-metrics-influxdb.md

 linkTitle: "Populate Metrics in InfluxDB"
 guide_title: "Populate metrics in InfluxDB with handlers"
 type: "guide"
-description: "A Sensu event handler is an action the Sensu backend executes when a specific event occurs.
-This guide helps you use an event handler to populate Sensu metrics into the time-series database InfluxDB."
+description: "Follow this guide to populate Sensu metrics into the time-series database InfluxDB with a handler, an action the Sensu backend executes when an event occurs."
 weight: 50
 version: "6.3"
 product: "Sensu Go"